 Latest Benchmark: 31% of businesses saw an increase in early payment discounts

 4. Number of supplier inquiries, discrepancies and disputes

 Late payments, partial payments, new addresses, returned mail, you name it.
 Vendors need to communicate with you.
 Decreasing the amount of those inquiries means a more effective team.
 So identify where you can speed up processing and decrease errors.
 However, when mistakes do happen, wouldn’t it be nice if your vendors could find the answer themselves?
 Many solution providers offer a vendor portal to allow them to check payment status, update their contact information, or message you with other non-urgent requests.

-2020 Benchmark: 25% of AP staff time is spent on vendor inquiries
+Latest Benchmark: 22% of AP staff time is spent on vendor inquiries

 5. Percentage of straight-through invoices